Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Final Thoughts

-Sig Sauer ensures that the quality of the optics you’ll buy is the same whether it was made in New Hampshire or Beijing.
+Sig Sauer ensures that the quality of the optics you’ll buy is the same and consistent for many years, whether it was made in New Hampshire or Beijing.